retirement savings | march 3, 2021

 For many couples, starting a family requires sacrifice and the need for flexibility.
 Women have typically been more likely to take time out of the workforce or alter their careers—though there’s evidence this may be becoming more of a shared responsibility.
 If leaving the workforce, you can keep a foot in the door with part-time, contractual, or consulting work.
 Continue to network and keep your skills sharp.
 Keep up with retirement savings, and consider a spousal IRA if you are relying on your partner’s income for the household.

 7. Get comfortable with money matters.

-Our survey found that within the first five to 10 years of retirement, over one-third of women (38%) were either widowed or divorced, compared with 14% of men.
-After 11 years of retirement, the number of widowed or divorced women increased to 49% while the number of men who were widowed or divorced barely changed (15%).
+Our survey found that within the first five to 10 years of retirement, about one-third of women (32%) were either widowed or divorced compared with 8% of men.
 Prepare for these possibilities by educating yourself so you can be more knowledgeable about your finances and investments.
 “Tune in to podcasts, find a favorite blogger, choose a book on finances, or use an online retirement tool to get started,” suggests Ward.

 Ultimately, women need to be selfish when planning for retirement.
 Taking steps to improve your finances, and being intentional about earnings and savings, can position you for a more secure retirement.

 * Source: 2020 T. Rowe Price Retirement Savings and Spending study.